 Physical Therapy

 Your car accident doctor may also recommend physical therapy to help you regain your strength and mobility after a car accident.
 If you develop stiffness in your neck and experience a reduced range of motion, then a physical therapist can help.
-They can walk you through stretches and exercises to help you strengthen neck muscles and soft tissues, while also improving your mobility in your neck.
+They can walk you through stretches and exercises to help you strengthen neck muscles and soft tissues while also improving the mobility in your neck.

 If you have a whiplash injury, visit AICA Orthopedics in College Park for car accident injury treatment.
 Our team of doctors, chiropractors, and physical therapists work together to provide you with a comprehensive treatment plan for your injuries.
 We offer diagnostic imaging tests like X-rays and MRIs in the office, so you can get everything you need in one convenient location.
 Our College Park car accident doctors can help you recover from your whiplash injury and help you avoid the negative long-term effects of whiplash.
 Get started with our proactive approach to car accident treatment and care at AICA Orthopedics.